Additional Installation Information

 Step 1

-The aaaLogin method is the login process and is required to begin a session.
-This action establishes the HTTP (or HTTPS) session between the client and Cisco IMC.
-This session cookie is used in upcoming requests to maintain the login session.
+The aaaLogin method initiates the login process and is required to begin a session.
+This method establishes the HTTP or HTTPS session between the client and Cisco IMC.
+The session cookie is then used in subsequent requests to maintain authentication.

 Request